rapka/polemics-md/content/essays/musicians4biden.md

 Similarly, a [tweet](https://x.com/Raise4Dems/status/1796524028192063676) from @Raise4Dems has 15 retweets - 8 were previously documented, 2 were included in the image above, and one is Musicians for Biden.

 What's the purpose of all this internet detective work? **To demonstrate that "Back 2 Brunch", an anti-left fundraising drive run by a former Hillary Clinton campaign employee, is engaging with political content on Twitter in a coordinated fashion that resembles bots.** If these accounts were posting in favor of Donald Trump, I doubt many would hesitate to refer to them as "Russian bots".
-There is little to no activity on many of these posts , further adding to the impression of a botnet.
+There is little to no replies or likes on many of these posts , further adding to the impression of a botnet.

 If all of these accounts are being run by real people then I deeply apologize to their owners.
 But if that's the case, they're still people who have seemingly conspired to coordinate their political social media activity in a bot-like manner.